 Next, we explored the ideas surrounding a toolkit that would make it safe to “blow something up” as you learn about the relationships between sensors and actuators.
 The goal of this concept was to focus on a more guided experience and to leave the user with a kit of components that they can use to start making their first project.

 The goal of the next iteration was to solidify the proper flow to better understand the best method for introducing the relationship between hardware and software.
 Similar discoveries arose reflecting that we did not fully resolve the issues from version 2.
 This forced us to radically shift the intended flow of our box by turning the box into a mini toolbox and workstation which immediately exposed all the components.

-The final few versions of the start kit where tested at the YWCA with Kids from 12 years old to 16 years old.
-During these revisions we focused on expanding what build by kids after they under understood the relationships between sensors and actuators.
+The final few versions of the start kit were tested at the YWCA with Kids from 12 years old to 16 years old.
+During these revisions, we focused on expanding what build by kids after they understood the relationships between sensors and actuators.

 Final Product Deck

 A few years after finishing this project I saw A similar project come to market from the work of Seeed Studio who has continued to make a series of kits and modular sensors for later development board (Edison and Joule) which followed Galileo.